Categories |

 Keeping Weapons Play Safe

-Keeping weapons play safe means our hazard mitigation efforts need to reach beyond the confines of our classrooms.
+Keeping weapons play safe means our hazard mitigation efforts must reach beyond our classrooms’ confines.
 This doesn’t have to be complicated or time-consuming.
-It can be as simple as chatting with kids about what to do if they come across a real firearm from time to time, including a blurb about gun safety in your parent handbook, and periodically reminding parents about the importance of gun safety.
+It can be as simple as chatting with kids about what to do if they come across a real firearm, including a blurb about gun safety in your parent handbook, and periodically reminding parents about the importance of gun safety.

 The second of the articles quoted above ends with this from one of the researchers, “If you own a gun, that’s your right – but lock it up.
 Unload your gun, put it in a lockbox and store the ammunition separately.
 Because kids are very curious, and adults drastically underestimate children’s ability to find firearms.”
 Reinforcing that simple message to families should be part of every early learning setting’s messaging to parents, whether they are advocates of supporting weapons play or not.
 Just because your setting does not allow weapons play does not mean you do not have a role to play in keeping weapons play safe.